lainchan/lainchan/README.md

 Contributing
 ------------
-Use GitHub to submit a pull request.
+* Use GitHub to submit a pull request.
+* Send feedbacks
+* Fix bugs or add features
+* Write/Edit the Wiki
 If you need help developing a patch, join our IRC channel.

 Installation
 -------------